Can I complete a degree and have a life too?

 I don’t even remember how to write a paper.
 Is tutoring available for adult students?

-Simpson College offers free assistance to all students through the Hawley Academic Resource Center.
+Simpson College offers free assistance to all students through the Center for Academic Resources.
 Trained writing tutors review papers for grammar, spelling, organization, and clarity.
-Hawley Resource Center also helps students with test taking, study skills, and problem solving.
+The Center for Academic Resources also helps students with test taking, study skills, and problem solving.
 The most important step is to ask for help as soon as you feel you need it.
 Don’t wait until your class is nearly over or the night before a major paper is due.